strapi/strapi/docs/3.0.0-beta.x/migration-guide/migration-guide-alpha.26-to-beta.md

 When customizing configurations you only need to move the modified files.

 Strapi merges the plugin's configurations with the ones in `./extensions/pluginName/config`.
-Hence you should also only add the fields that you modified in your custom configurations files.
+Therefore, you should also only add the fields that you modified in your custom configurations files.

 **Before**